 Pork Fried Rice

-Another of our recipes in the testing phase.
+Another of our recipes we recently released, fried rice.
 We usually make this as just fried rice but will be cooking up 2 pork medallions that have been diced small for protein.

 Sesame oil will add more flavour but sesame can be a difficult allergy for many, if using ensure it is safe for you.
 If using frozen pea and carrot mix use 2 cups total of the veggies.
 Can add leftover cooked chicken, beef, or pork either ground or small diced.
 Add it to the pot with the onions, peas, and carrots.
 For raw meat cook it then add the carrots, onions, and peas.